Aunt Caroline Dye: Death

 Aunt Caroline Dye died on September 26, 1918, in Newport, Arkansas.
 Her gravestone says that she was 108 years old when she died.
 Her farmland and rental properties amassed her a substantial amount of wealth, especially for a Black woman with no formal education in the South.
 A probated will filed on August 15, 1918, suggests that Caroline suspected her death would soon come.
 The will stated she had "no heirs of my body..."
 The majority of her land and money was to be divided between Irene Atkin, a child that she adopted and Mac Griffin, a nephew.
 She placed her longtime friend, C. M. Erwin, in charge of her rental properties and Irene's trust, believing her nephew would squander it all.
-Caroline's daughter, Hannah, isn't listed on any census forms nor in her will, so it is reasonable to assume that she died as an infant before the Civil War ended.
+Caroline's daughter, Hannah, is not listed on any census forms nor in her will.
 Large stacks of cash were found in Aunt Caroline's home, and there were whispers that she also had gold hidden in secret places around Newport.
 People flocked to the city and searched for decades, but nothing was ever recovered.

 Legacy

 Aunt Caroline Dye is still known today through African American oral tradition and blues music.
 Several blues artists featured her in their songs.
 Will Shade and the Memphis Jug Band performed a song titled "Aunt Caroline Dyer Blues."
-(Note, her name was misspelled by the group.)
 The lyrics of the song speak of a man going to Newport, Arkansas to see Aunt Caroline.
 She's described as a fortune-telling woman, who can whip him up a mojo bag, so that he can strut his stuff around town and not live so rough.
 She's also called a two-headed woman, who can raise the sick, break spells and possesses power far greater than Seven Sisters, a notable family of conjurors in New Orleans in the 1920s.
 Johnny Temple also wrote his 1937 hit "Hoodoo Woman" about Aunt Caroline.
 The lyrics call her by name and speak of him standing on a mountain in Jerusalem, Arkansas and then going to Newport, Arkansas to seek a mojo from Aunt Caroline.